 The thing is:

 There is no need to spend years and years keeping a college seat warm to make a decent income.
-There are many scientific jobs you can take up that require two years or less of science training to qualify.
+If anything our remarkable college student stats show is that there are many scientific jobs you can take up that require two years or less of science training to qualify.

 And on that note:

 Here are some examples to get you going.

 A nuclear medicine technologist is among the best science jobs out there because it comes with a satisfying paycheck (approximately $79,000 per year).
 You’ll administer radioactive drugs to patients to examine them for abnormalities in various areas of their anatomy.
 Examples include the kidneys, liver, brain, lungs, and other parts of the body.